 The more a package is decoupled from other packages, the more reusable a package becomes.
 The portability of a package is directly associated to the number of packages it depends on.
 A package that only depends on the standard library, has the highest level of portability in Go.

-Packages must reduce taking on opinions when it’s reasonable and practical.
+Packages must reduce setting policies when it’s reasonable and practical.

-When packages take on dependencies, they are taking on the opinions from those packages they import.
+When packages take on dependencies, they are accepting all the policies from those packages they import.
 Sometimes this can prevent application developers from using a package that otherwise would have been perfect.
-A package that takes on an opinion about a particular logging framework would restrict its portability to only those application developers that want to use the same logger.
+A package that sets a policy about a particular logging framework would restrict its portability to only those application developers that want to use the same logger.

 Packages must not become a single point of dependency.